Kong/docs.konghq.com/app/_src/deck/guides/konnect.md

 {% endif_version %}

-## Runtime groups
+## Control planes

-Each [state file](/deck/{{page.kong_version}}/terminology/#state-files) targets one runtime group.
+Each [state file](/deck/{{page.kong_version}}/terminology/#state-files) targets one control plane.
-If you don't provide a group, decK targets the `default` runtime group.
+If you don't provide a control plane, decK targets the `default` control plane.

-If you have a custom runtime group, you can specify the group in the state file, or use a flag when running any decK command.
+If you have a custom control plane, you can specify it in the state file, or use a flag when running any decK command.

+{% if_version lte:1.26.x %}
-* Target a runtime group in your state file with the `konnect_runtime_group` parameter:
+* Target a control plane in your state file with the `_konnect.runtime_group_name` parameter:

     ```yaml
     _format_version: "3.0"